Stuart H. Smith

-Stuart H. Smith (born September 15, 1960, died May 20, 2022) was a controversial practicing plaintiff attorney licensed in Louisiana.
+Stuart H. Smith (September 15, 1960 – May 20, 2022) was a plaintiff's attorney licensed in Louisiana.
 Smith practiced law for more than 25 years, litigating against oil companies and other energy-related corporations for damages associated with radioactive oilfield waste.
 Smith was one of the lead legal strategists in on-going national litigation regarding the nation's drug-industry manufactured opioid crisis, having led the nationwide effort to have the crisis’ impact on opioid-dependent born children recognized as a special class deserving of dedicated, long-term response from those who caused the epidemic in the United States.

 Biography

 Smith dropped out of school at 15, earning his GED years later.
 He went on to earn his B.S. from Louisiana State University and his J.D. from Loyola University New Orleans College of Law in 1986.

-Smith pledged 1.5 million to Loyola's Law School in 2008 and they renamed their law clinic the Stuart H. Smith Law Clinic and Center for Social Justice.
-Smith is married to Mr. Barry Cooper.
+Smith pledged $1.5 million to Loyola's Law School in 2008 and they renamed their law clinic the Stuart H. Smith Law Clinic and Center for Social Justice.

 Smith was suspended from practicing law by the Louisiana State Supreme Court for a period of 3 months in 2018.